ExclaveTech/docs/README.md

 ## zk-Proof Generation Coordination

+By using zk-proofs, we can achieve a balance between privacy protection and ensuring fairness in gaming.
+Players can verify their own actions and those of other players to ensure compliance with game rules without revealing detailed information about the game state.
+However, since the states of individual games are not interdependent, each game maintains its own state roots.
+In order to achieve low-cost zk-proof generation for game verification, a multi-layer compression of their respective state roots has been implemented.
+This solution ensures the security of the entire chain while achieving verification, continuity, and independence of game sessions.
+(Individual game states are self-maintained, and the global game state is maintained by L1/L2, eliminating the need to maintain global states across game sessions at this layer.
+Zk-proofs are used to validate the legitimacy of game operations while protecting player privacy.)

 ### Background
 The production of proofs in zkEVM depends on the sequential generation of blocks and global variables within the entire EVM environment.